seershan/basic-amazon-clone-front-end-project/README.md

 # basic-amazon-clone-front-end-project

+# Simple Amazon Clone

-This is my very first practice project, a simple copy of Amazon (https://www.amazon.com/), made with HTML and CSS.
-I used Visual Studio to write the code.
-It's basic, but it's a start for me in learning web development.
-I'll be working on more practice projects soon!
+Welcome to my first practice project!
+This is a basic clone of Amazon created using HTML and CSS.
+It's a beginner-friendly attempt at web development, built with Visual Studio.

+## Features

+- Mimics the layout and design of Amazon's homepage.
+- Uses HTML for structuring and CSS for styling.
+- Provides a simple introduction to web development concepts.

+## Future Improvements

+This project is just the beginning.
+In the future, I plan to:

+- Add more functionality to mimic Amazon's features.
+- Refine the design and layout for a more polished look.
+- Incorporate JavaScript to make the clone interactive.